 Support new refugees as well as immigrants at risk of deportation with the social action group Sukkat Shalom (Shelter of Peace).
 Past efforts have included supporting an Afghan family for the first year of their lives in the US, participating with the Sanctuary Congregation Network, organizing diaper drives for HIAS families, and providing tax preparation workshops for refugees.

 The Wise Aging program enables participants to have meaningful conversations about what it means to grow older and offers experiences that foster social, emotional, and spiritual insights for meeting aging challenges with a sustaining spirit.
 Designed by the Institute for Jewish Spirituality, it consists of nine workshops based on the book Wise Aging: Living with Joy, Resilience & Spirit by Rabbi Rachel Cowan and Dr. Linda Thal.
 Many graduates of Wise Aging Cohorts continue to meet monthly in Alumni groups.
-To get involved, contact the Wise Aging coordinators.
+To learn more or get involved, visit the Wise Aging page.

 The Temple Micah Storefront Project is a new project in Washington DC led by Rabbi Josh Beraha and Rabbi Stephanie Crawley, who believe that Jewish wisdom has relevance and importance in our modern lives.

 Storefront is moving the Jewish conversation from inside the walls of the synagogue into the public square.
 You’ll find us at coffee shops, cafés, bars, and farmer’s markets.
 What animates us is a desire to expand what Jewish life can look like and where Jewish life can take place.

 Our community is made up of young families and folks in their 20s and 30s.